Senior Course (14 yrs and up), $185, 14 week course– No Prerequisite

 This course covers basic grammatical knowledge, with the final end of helping students to write well and avoid improper sentence structure - namely, fragments, run-on sentences, and poor punctuation.
 Each week, students will learn about a new grammatical concept (parts of speech, mechanics, and usage), always referring back to the previous lessons so that there is a synthesis of all the material.

 To ensure that each student understands the course as it progresses, student and tutor will meet privately once a week to review assignments together and clear up any questions the student might have.
 Each week there is a reading element, a new grammar concept, and a series of exercises and sentence writing components to solidify understanding.
-More advanced students are given the option to write in paragraph form.
 A large part of absorbing and understanding grammatical concepts comes from seeing those concepts in action, through reading good literature, and then executing them in one's own writing.
-We will be reading and discussing a wonderful group of novels, found below.
+Students will read Grammar-Land by M.L.
+Nesbitt and other pertinent excerpts from literature.

-13 yrs and up , $300.00, 14 week course– Prerequisite: sufficient experience in English grammar to understand proper sentence structure and grammatical concepts (parts of speech, mechanics, and usage).
+Intermediate Course (13 yrs and up), $325.00, 14 week course– Prerequisite: sufficient experience in English grammar to understand proper sentence structure and grammatical concepts (parts of speech, mechanics, and usage).
 Samples may be requested.

-In this high school level writing course, students will read selections from classic literature and discuss one each week.
-They will also submit a writing assignment to their tutor weekly and will learn the fundamentals and techniques of good writing.
+In this high school level writing course, students will read pertinent selections from classic literature and discuss one each week in conjunction with receiving instruction in a particular writing focus.
+They will submit a related writing assignment to their tutor weekly to learn and practice the fundamentals and techniques of good writing.
 This course includes private tutorial time.
-Assignments include: essays, short stories, poetry, fables/fairytales etc. Students must have high-school level grasp of formal grammar and sentence structure, and a strong commitment to this course.
+Students must have high-school level grasp of formal grammar and sentence structure, and a strong commitment to this course.

 Sharpen the sword of your thought and make it clear, strategic, and effective!
 Writing an essay is so much more than cover pages and footnotes – it's the process of bringing truth to life in ink on the page!
-This simple, hands-on course demystifies the essay-writing process, walking students through the mechanics of writing argumentative, research, personal, and literary essays in a practical way.
+This hands-on course demystifies the essay-writing process, walking students through the mechanics of writing argumentative, research, personal, and literary essays in a practical way.
 Students complete a writing assignment every week and study stellar examples of great writing to inspire their own work.
 They meet in class with other students to discuss the writing process, and receive a short private tutorial time weekly with the tutor.
+This is WISDOM's most challenging writing course, and students will gain valuable writing skills if they are strongly committed to the process of their study.

-14 yrs and up, $300.00, 14 week course – Prerequisite – Intro to High School Writing or Mastering the Essay
+Senior Course (14 yrs and up), $325.00, 14 week course – Prerequisite: Intro to High School Writing or Mastering the Essay

-13 yrs and up, $300.00, 14 week course– Prerequisite – Intro to High School Writing or Mastering the Essay
+Intermediate Course (13 yrs and up), $325.00, 14 week course– Prerequisite: Intro to High School Writing or Mastering the Essay

 This high school level writing course endeavours to give students the ability to use their imaginations in expressing themselves through story, and to cultivate their writing abilities through studying the basics of story composition.
 Students will learn to brainstorm ideas, create characters, develop plot, write description and dialogue, proofread and edit, and "show, not tell."
 To assist with this thought and process development, students will read selections from classic literature and discuss them each week.
 At the culmination of the course, students will have written a short story (10-15 pages), with different elements being covered in each week's assignment.
 This course includes a weekly private tutorial time.